naHrej/pennmushsharp/PennMushSharp/README.md

 See `docs/coding-conventions.md` for formatting, naming, and test expectations.
 CI runs `dotnet format` and the characterization checks, so ensure local changes follow those guidelines before opening a pull request.
+- Attribute system is read-only: no `&attr obj=value`, `@lock`, `@set`, or `$command` attribute handlers yet.
+Building out full attribute persistence and tying attribute triggers into the command processor (including MASTER_ROOM/global attr sourcing and zone inheritance) is the top priority.
+- MUSHcode execution helpers such as `ufun()`, `eval()`, and `get()` are not implemented, so stored attribute programs cannot run in-line.
+- Aliases extracted from `cmds.c`/`function.c` are not enforced—commands/functions currently only respond to their primary names.
+- Movement/building are still stubbed: there are no `go`/exit commands, automatic exit alias binding, `@dig`, `@link`, etc.
+- Zone mechanics, command/function inheritance, and event hooks (`@aconnect`, movement triggers, etc.) are not wired up yet.
+- Parentage/inheritance (`@parent`, attribute lookup up the ancestry chain) is unimplemented, so builders cannot share commands/functions via parents; future enhancements may include an opt-in “extended inheritance” mode that purposely breaks dump compatibility.
+- Communication subsystems beyond basic SAY/WHISPER/PAGE remain TODO (`@conformat`, the full chat service, bespoke mail persistence compatible with PennMUSH semantics).